Siobhan Brooks

 Siobhan Brooks (born 1972) is an African-American lesbian feminist sociologist known for her work with African-American women sex workers.
-She holds a B.A. in women's studies from San Francisco State University, and a Ph.D. in sociology from New School University in New York City.
+She holds a Bachelor of Arts in women's studies from San Francisco State University, and a Doctor of Philosophy in sociology from New School University in New York City.
 She is currently Professor of African-American studies at California State University, Fullerton.

 Lusty Lady labor organizing

 While a student at SFSU, Brooks worked at the Lusty Lady peep-show in San Francisco's North Beach neighborhood.
 She observed that the club hired very few black women, and that they were restricted from working in the "private booth" section of the theater, where dancers have the opportunity to make more money.
 After raising her concerns to the club's manager, Brooks was reprimanded and told that "black women make the club lose money."
 Brooks worked with the Service Employees International Union (SEIU), Local 790, to file a racial discrimination complaint with the Equal Employment Opportunity Commission.
 Her efforts proved successful: the club hired more black women than ever before in its fourteen-year history.